 d.
 University teaching: Students must develop skills in university teaching.
 This requirement can be fulfilled in multiple ways (e.g., teaching as instructor of record, either as part of a teaching assistantship or s-contract; co-teaching or apprentice teaching with a faculty member for credit through independent study; teaching practicum associated with a course on teaching in higher education).
 Students should consult with their adviser to develop a plan consistent with their career goals to fulfill this requirement.
 Students also are encouraged to participate in workshops offered by the Delaware Center for Teaching and Learning as part of fulfilling this requirement.

 3) Individual Program Plan.
 By the beginning of the third semester of enrollment, students will write an Individual Program Plan (IPP) that must be approved by the student's advisor.
 The IPP will include a listing of the courses the student plans to take to fulfill research methods core requirements and specialization area requirements, and it will outline a timeline of research the student intends to undertake.
-The PhD coordinator will ensure that IPPs are completed on time, conform to policy requirements, and are on file in the SOE Director’s Office.
+The Ph.D. coordinator will ensure that IPPs are completed on time, conform to policy requirements, and are on file in the SOE Director’s Office.

 4) Annual Review.
 The specialization area faculty completes an annual review of each student’s academic progress.
 The review will include an assessment of the student’s performance in classes, their progress in completing IPP goals and the Scholarly Apprenticeship requirements, and the quality of their work in teaching or research assistantships.
 Prior to review by the program area faculty, the student will complete the Annual Appraisal form under the supervision his or her advisor, including input from the student’s assistantship supervisor, and submit the completed form to the specialization area coordinator for the area’s review.
-The student, the student’s advisor, and the PhD Program Coordinator will be informed in writing about the results of the review.
+The student, the student’s advisor, and the Ph.D.
+Program Coordinator will be informed in writing about the results of the review.
 The student’s advisor is responsible for ensuring that the program area review is discussed with the student.
-The PhD coordinator is responsible for monitoring completion of the annual review process and ensuring that each student’s results are on file in the SOE Director’s Office.
+The Ph.D. coordinator is responsible for monitoring completion of the annual review process and ensuring that each student’s results are on file in the SOE Director’s Office.

 C. Regulations Governing Dissertations